Have you heard of the Wim Hof Fitness Method?

 Cold Exposure Therapy

-Cold exposure is also a major component of the WHM and involves exposing your body to cold temperatures for short periods of time, such as in a home ice bath or even jumping in an icy lake.
+Cold exposure is also a major component of the WHM and involves exposing your body to cold temperatures for short periods, such as in a home ice bath or even jumping in an icy lake.

 This practice can help you become more resilient to stress and has been linked with improved immune function and increased energy levels.
 Exposing ourselves to cold temperatures regularly can increase circulation, muscle recovery, and relief from inflammation.